 Symptoms of a scapular fracture can include the following:

-Scapular Fractures should be evaluated by an Orthopaedic surgeon for proper diagnosis and treatment.
+Scapular Fractures should be evaluated by an Orthopedic surgeon for proper diagnosis and treatment.

 Most scapular fractures are not significantly displaced due to the strong supporting soft tissue structures surrounding it.
 Therefore, a majority of scapular fractures are treated conservatively and with early motion to reduce the risk of stiffness and will usually heal without affecting shoulder movement.
 The conservative treatment options include: